isotopp/isotopp.github.io/content/posts/2022-04-04-devops-meets-databases.md

 They cannot be handled by tooling that thinks of a deployment as a set of independent boxes without constraints between them.

 So when you look at puppet, chef, terraform, "harness.io" or other things, they have no concept of a cluster, of a quorum, or of a replication hierarchy.
-The point bein: making changes to such a cluster creates an order to the updates. as they are applied.
+The point being: making changes to such a cluster creates an order to the updates, as they are applied.
 Also, checkpoints are needed for the change to proceed, to make sure quorum is kept at all times.

 For example, in a replication tree, updates need to be made to the leaf nodes, then their parents and so on, to make sure than a replica is always newer than its primary.